davej/NLogo/README.md

 It's early days and contributions are required to build up a comprehensive list of logos for node/npm packages.

-There are three types of PRs that would be super helpful:
+There are three types of PRs that would be super helpful right now:

 1. Add logos for existing node/npm modules.
 [Details how to do this here]()
 2. Request that someone creates a logo for one of your open source node/npm modules.
 [Details how to do this here]()